Marriage: Judaism

-In Judaism, marriage is based on the laws of the Torah and is a contractual bond between spouses in which the spouses dedicate to be exclusive to one another.
+In Judaism, marriage is based on the laws of the Torah and is a contractual bond between spouses in which the spouses agree to be consecrated to one another.
 This contract is called Kiddushin.
-Though procreation is not the sole purpose, a Jewish marriage is also expected to fulfill the commandment to have children.
+Though procreation is not the sole purpose, a Jewish marriage is also expected to fulfill the commandment to have children, as it is written "God blessed them and God said to them, 'Be fertile and increase.'"
 The main focus centers around the relationship between the spouses.
 Kabbalistically, marriage is understood to mean that the spouses are merging into a single soul.
-This is why a man is considered "incomplete" if he is not married, as his soul is only one part of a larger whole that remains to be unified.
+In Kabbalistic thought, a man is considered "incomplete" if he is not married, as his soul is only one part of a larger whole that remains to be unified.

-The Hebrew Bible (Christian Old Testament) describes a number of marriages, including those of Isaac, Jacob and Samson.
-Polygyny, or men having multiple wives at once, is one of the most common marital arrangements represented in the Hebrew Bible; another is that of concubinage (pilegesh) which was often arranged by a man and a woman who generally enjoyed the same rights as a full legal wife (other means of concubinage can be seen in Judges 19–20 where mass marriage by abduction was practiced as a form of punishment on transgressors).
-Today Ashkenazi Jews are prohibited to take more than one wife because of a ban instituted on this by Gershom ben Judah (Died 1040).
+The Hebrew Bible describes a number of marriages, including those of Isaac, Jacob and Samson.
+Polygyny, or men having multiple wives at once, is one of the most common marital arrangements represented in the Hebrew Bible; another is that of concubinage (pilagshut) which was often arranged by a man, and a woman who generally enjoyed the same rights as a full legal wife.
+Other means of concubinage are observed by the author of Judges 19–20, or during war, as in Deuteronomy 21:10–12.
+The rabbis of the Talmud exhibited discomfort with abduction of women in war for the purpose of marriage, declaring it to be a "compromise against man's evil inclination" to be avoided.
+Today Ashkenazi Jews are prohibited to take more than one wife because of a ban instituted on this by Gershom ben Judah (d.
+1040 CE).
+However, academic scholarship indicates that prohibitions on polygyny may have existed far earlier, based on the Damascus Covenant.

-Among ancient Hebrews, marriage was a domestic affair and not a religious ceremony; the participation of a priest or rabbi was not required.

-Betrothal (erusin), which refers to the time that this binding contract is made, is distinct from marriage itself (nissu'in), with the time between these events varying substantially.

-In biblical times, a wife was regarded as personal property, belonging to her husband; the descriptions of the Bible suggest that she would be expected to perform tasks such as spinning, sewing, weaving, manufacture of clothing, fetching of water, baking of bread, and animal husbandry.
-However, wives were usually looked after with care, and men with more than one wife were expected to ensure that they continue to give the first wife food, clothing, and marital rights.